 - Citizen: An American Lyric – Claudia Rankine (2014)

-These recent books haven’t yet become canonical, but they show strong potential to shape Western—and especially American—thought through their foundational insight, influence, or cultural impact
+These recent works haven’t yet achieved canonical status, but they show strong potential to shape Western—and especially American—thought through their foundational insight, influence, or cultural impact.

 - The Corrections – Jonathan Franzen (2001)